Abhai Singh of Marwar: Coronation

 As a result of a conspiracy between Abhai Singh and his brother, Bakht Singh, their father, Ajit Singh, was killed and Abhai Singh became the Maharaja of the Kingdom of Marwar.
-He was crowned in 1724, and ruled until 1749.
+He was crowned in 1724 CE, and ruled until 1749 CE.

 March against Sarbuland Khan

 Prelude

 When an open challenge was made in court, only Abhai Singh took the Bida.
 On his way to Ahmedabad, Abhai first met the Jaipur prince at Pushkar.
 Abhai Singh took the route to Sirohi; at the Sirohi border, Thakur Maan Singh of Chandana resisted his forces and died fighting.
 Later his forces looted Rovada and Posaliya (today near Sumerpur-Pali), where the king of Sirohi, fearing destruction by the large Marwar army, presented his daughter Jas Kanwar in marriage to Abhai Singh.
 Ram Singh was a scion born of this wedlock.